scopalaffairs/near_recommender/README.md

 ## Documentation

-For a more detailed information about the codebase, please refer to the [Documentation](https://scopalaffairs.github.io/near_recommender/).
+For more detailed information about the codebase, please refer to the [Documentation](https://scopalaffairs.github.io/near_recommender/).

 ## NEAR Social